Mumbai Diaries 26/11: Reception

 The show has an critics' approval rating of 88% on review aggregator website Rotten Tomatoes.
 Bhavna Agarwal from Bollywood Bubble gave the web-series a rating of 3.5 stars out of 5 and wrote, "Mohit Raina, Konkona Sen Sharma starrer is an uplifting re-telling of the frightening terror attack.
 Mumbai Diaries 26/11 is undeniably a medical drama you won't regret seeing.
 It is attention-grabbing and impactful."
 Overall the show has received generally positive reviews.

 Ronak Kotecha from The Times of India gave 3 out of 5 stars and noted "All in all, it's a hard-hitting show alright, made with a lot of blood and sweat too, which shows onscreen, but in a bid to pack in too much action and drama, Mumbai Diaries ends up becoming a never-ending saga of insipid characters rather than a taut thriller of a life-altering real event."

 Anuj Kumar of The Hindu said "Overall, Mumbai Diaries 26/11 reads like a diary of a person who knows how to smartly conceal his real emotions."

 Saibal Chatterjee from NDTV gave season 1, a rating of three and a half stars out of five and wrote "Mumbai Diaries 26/11 is undoubtedly top-notch in terms of both its craft and its creative choices."

 Praising the performance of cast, The Indian Express reviewer stated "Mumbai Diaries 26/11 works best when, in between all the craziness, some of the characters stop to take a breath, and exchange glances or words.
 It makes you believe that there is still some goodness in the world."

+However, the Season 2 has received a mixed response, where critics state that a rushed up work has failed to create impact on viewers.